-Of those investments, one of the most important (and easily expensive) is on our choice of website services.
+Of those investments, one of the most important (and easily expensive) is our choice of website services and providers.

-But let’s face it, while consumers want to support small, local businesses, they don’t feel confident investing in a business they think is cheaply run.
-They want legitimacy, to know you are an expert in your field, to think you are in this for the long run and that you’ll survive that 2-year benchmark.
-They actually want to be loyal to you!
+Your clients want legitimacy, to know you are an expert in your field, to think you are in this for the long run and that you’ll survive that 2-year benchmark.
+They actually want to establish a long standing relationship and build loyalty to you!

 If that’s not convincing, here are three reasons you need to hire a professional website designer.

 You can steal ideas from your competition all you want, but it’s essential to develop and implement your own unique brand and marketing strategy.

 A website is far more successful and generates leads when it’s built around a strategy and utilizes online best-practices.

 Design aside, you’ll also need your site integrated properly with Google, Microsoft, or any of your custom, industry specific software.
 Your developer can navigate all these steps properly without YouTube how-to videos.

 A design agency will ensure everything is connected and your site is being indexed properly on search engines.
 Don’t forget about all their specialty subscriptions to daily/weekly/monthly website backups, site security, and optimization as well.